arturo-source/sqlbuild/README.md

 INSERT INTO "Person" ("id", "Name", "age") VALUES (0, 'John', 20), (1, 'Mike', null), (2, 'Cris', null)
 ```

-## Main problems
+## TO DO

-There are some problems that I have not been able to standardize, such as **AUTO_INCREMENT is written differently in each database engine**, and I wanted this package to be database agnostic.
-So the CREATE TABLE does not contain a clause to increment the id.

-Another problem that I'm thinking about how to solve is **references between tables**, because obviously, it is very common in SQL databases to have relationships between tables.
+These are some problems I have to think how to face them:

+- AUTO_INCREMENT is written differently in each database engine.
+- References between tables. `CreateWithReferences` ??
-And the last one is that **I don't really know how to avoid SQL injections**, so I created the `sanitize` function, but this only duplicates quotes.
+- I don't really know how to avoid SQL injections.
+The package uses `sanitize` but I think it is not enough.

 ## Possible uses of this package